 In French v.
 Selkin Logging (2015, British Columbia Human Rights Tribunal), the employee, who used marijuana in the workplace for the management of his pain due to cancer, claimed that Selkin Logging had discriminated against him on the grounds of his disability by preventing him from taking time off to attend medical appointments.
 The company, which has a “zero tolerance” policy on marijuana use, argued that it did not discriminate against French based on his use of marijuana to handle the symptoms of cancer, but rather, it could not accommodate him due to its safety-sensitive work environment.

-While the Tribunal found that French was indeed disabled, it ruled that the employer’s zero tolerance policy was reasonable given the fact that French’s marijuana use was not authorized by a doctor and he had not informed his employer of his need to use marijuana.
-The Tribunal found that the employee had a positive obligation to ensure his marijuana use was medically supported and that his employer received proper medical documentation of same.
-Had he provided the appropriate medical documentation, the outcome of this case may have been different – it would likely have triggered Selkin Logging’s duty to accommodate by tweaking its zero tolerance policy.
+While the Tribunal found that French was indeed disabled, it ruled that the employer’s zero-tolerance policy was reasonable given the fact that French’s marijuana use was not authorized by a doctor and he had not informed his employer of his need to use marijuana.
+The Tribunal found that the employee had a positive obligation to ensure his marijuana use was medically supported and that his employer received proper medical documentation of the same.
+Had he provided the appropriate medical documentation, the outcome of this case may have been different – it would likely have triggered Selkin Logging’s duty to accommodate by tweaking its zero-tolerance policy.

 Future of Medical Marijuana in the Workplace